Professor in Education and Psychology

 Expert in literacy, urban education, and sociocultural and second language factors in learning and motivation

-Dr. Robert Rueda is Associate Dean for Research and Faculty Affairs and the Stephen H. Crocker Professor of Education at the Rossier School of Education at the University of Southern California, where he teaches in the area of Psychology in Education.
-He also has a joint appointment in the Psychology Department.
-His research has centered on the sociocultural basis of motivation, learning, and instruction, with a focus reading and literacy in English learners, and students in at-risk conditions, and he teaches courses in learning and motivation.
+Dr. Robert Rueda was the Stephen H. Crocker Professor of Education at the Rossier School of Education at the University of Southern California, where he taught in the area of Psychology in Education.
+He also had a joint appointment in the Psychology Department.
+His research centered on the sociocultural basis of motivation, learning, and instruction, with a focus reading and literacy in English learners, and students in at-risk conditions, and he taught courses in learning and motivation.

 He is a fellow of the American Psychological Association and of the American Educational Research Association, and is also a member of the International Society for Cultural Research and Activity Theory, the Council for Exceptional Children (Mental Retardation Division; Learning Disabili¬ties Division; Division for Culturally and Linguistically Diverse Exceptional Learners), the American Anthropological Association (Council on Anthropology and Education), the International Reading Association, the California Reading Association, and the National Reading Conference.